 After the glue has cooled, turn the sweater right side out.
 Take your stuffing tool, pencil or chop stick and poke the corners out as shown.

 Push the Poly-Fil into the pillow with your hands or stuffing tool.
 Hold on to the end with the hole and give it a good slap or shake to get some of the stuffing in there farther or push it with your fingers or tool.
 You determine how thick you want it to be.
-The ones I make to sell on Etsy vary.
-Some are thicker than others.

 Now, this is the hard part (have an adult do this part if this is a club activity) and you need to take care to not get burned.
 Push the stuffing down inside of your pillow and fold in the sides of the open hole.
 Put hot glue on it and push it down inward a bit with the nozzle of your hot glue gun (do not touch the glue with your fingers!)
 Then pinch the fabric together so hardly any glue shows on the outside.
 It is tricky, but again, this doesn't have to be PERFECT, it is handmade and touchable.